jagadeshstar7/Company-Bankruptcy-Prediction/README.md

 # Company-Bankruptcy-Prediction
-Model for predicting the companies’ bankruptcy probabilities
+Model for predicting the companies’ bankruptcy probabilities using KNN Classification Algorithm